 4. You are not using a product with enough hold.

-If you are not only seeing frizz but also seeing your curls fall out throughout the day, you most likely need a styling product with stronger hold.
+If you are not only seeing frizzy hair after drying, but also seeing your curls fall out throughout the day, you most likely need a styling product with stronger hold.
 The amount of hold you need depends on your texture type.

 5. You are using a regular terry towel.